openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the target Ability is already running.
+This error code is returned when the target ability is already running.

 **Possible Causes**

-When calling `startAbility`, if `processMode` and `startupVisibility` are specified, the target Ability's `launchType` is `singleton` or `specified`, and the target Ability is already running, this error code is returned.
+`startAbility` was called with `processMode` and `startupVisibility` specified, but the target ability (with `launchType` as `singleton` or `specified`) is already running.

-**Handling Steps**
+**Resolution**

-If the target Ability's `launchType` is `singleton` or `specified`, avoid repeatedly calling `startAbility` with `processMode` and `startupVisibility` specified.
+Avoid duplicate `startAbility` calls for singleton/specified abilities with `processMode` and `startupVisibility`.

-## 16000069 Extension Cannot Start Third-Party Applications in Strict Mode
+## 16000069 Strict Mode Prohibits Third-Party App Launch by Extension

 **Error Message**

-The extension cannot start the third-party application.
+The extension cannot start the third party application.

 **Error Description**

-In strict mode, this type of Extension is not allowed to start third-party applications.
+In strict mode, certain extension types cannot launch third-party apps.

 **Possible Causes**

-The current Extension is in strict mode, and the corresponding Extension type does not allow starting other third-party applications in strict mode.
+The current extension is in strict mode, and its type prohibits third-party app launches.

-**Handling Steps**
+**Resolution**

-1. Check the conditions for enabling strict mode for the corresponding Extension type.
+1. Check strict mode conditions for the extension type.
-2. Start the current Extension in non-strict mode.
+2. Launch the extension in non-strict mode.

-## 16000070 Extension Cannot Start Specified ServiceExtensionAbility in Strict Mode
+## 16000070 Strict Mode Prohibits ServiceExtensionAbility Launch by Extension

 **Error Message**